Internships & Volunteer Opportunities

 ICRC internships provide hands-on experience and coveted enforcement insight related to these laws.
 Students are introduced to the work of the ICRC under the guidance of a supervisor and work with professional staff, specifically with program directors, staff attorneys, general counsel, and the administrative law judge.

-Student interns will support the Outreach Unit in conducting research, overseeing social media, and developing creative content for various internal and external public education and training initiatives.
+Student interns will support the External Affairs Unit in conducting research, overseeing social media, and developing creative content for various internal and external public education and training initiatives.
 Interns may be expected to assist in coordinating meetings, workshops, and trainings; maintain compliance data and reporting; draft correspondence and respond to phone calls from constituents and agency partners; and support the administration of other ICRC programs and activities.
 Proficiency in MS Office Suite required.
 Fluency in Spanish or another language desired.
 Interest or experience in communications, program development, instructional design, interpretation/ translation studies, and/or public relations a plus.
 A minimum of 10 hours per week required during the fall and spring semesters with the opportunity for full-time in the summer.

 2. Complaint Intake (undergraduate, law or other graduate students)